Douglas Haig, 1st Earl Haig: Later life

+King George V (centre) with his senior commanders at Buckingham Palace, 19 December 1918.
+From left to right: William Birdwood, Henry Rawlinson, Herbert Plumer, George V, Douglas Haig, Henry Horne, Julian Byng.

+Field Marshal Haig during the London Victory Parade of 1919.

 Lloyd George arranged a ceremonial reception for Marshal Foch on 1 December; Haig was asked to travel in the fifth carriage with Henry Wilson but not invited to the reception.
 Feeling that this was a snub and an attempt to win votes for the imminent election, Haig declined to attend at all.
 In November 1918 Haig refused Lloyd George's offer of a viscountcy, partly as he felt it was another snub, as his predecessor Sir John French had been awarded the same rank on being removed from command of the BEF, and partly to use his refusal to bargain for better state financial aid for demobilised soldiers.
+(Note: Following pressure from Haig, War Pensions Committees were eventually given statutory backing in 1921.)
 Haig held out despite being lobbied by the King, until Lloyd George backed down in March 1919, blaming a recently sacked pensions minister.
 Haig was created Earl Haig, Viscount Dawick and Baron Haig, of Bemersyde in the County of Berwick, received the thanks of both Houses of Parliament and a grant of £100,000.

 In January 1919, disturbances broke out among troops at Calais, as men returning from leave were expected to return to full army discipline and key workers with jobs to go to (who had often been the last to enlist) were – contrary to Haig's advice – given priority for demobilisation.
 Haig accepted the advice of Winston Churchill that exercising his right to shoot the ringleaders was not sensible.
 For much of 1919, Haig served as Commander-in-Chief, Home Forces, a key position as a general strike seemed likely.
-Haig kept a low profile in this job and insisted the Army be kept in reserve, not used for normal policing.
+Haig kept a low profile in this job and insisted the army be kept in reserve, not used for normal policing.
 His military career ended in January 1920.
 Lord Haig arranged for his Dispatches to be published in 1922 as the General Election loomed, although in the end his nemesis Lloyd George was ousted for unrelated reasons.